mainflux/docs/docs/twins.md

-In the case of the upper twin, we begin with an empty definition, the one with the `id` **0** - we could have provided the definition immediately - and over the course of time, we add two more definitions, so the total number of revisions is **2**.
+In the case of the upper twin, we begin with an empty definition, the one with the `id` **0** - we could have provided the definition immediately - and over the course of time, we add two more definitions, so the total number of revisions is **2** (revision index is zero based).
 We decide not to persist the number of rotation per second in our digital twin state.
-We define it, though, because the definition and its attributes are used not only to define states of a complex data agent system, but also to define the semantic structure of the system. `delta` is the number of nanoseconds used to determine whether the received attribute value should trigger the generation of the new state if the value is equal to the previous value.
+We define it, though, because the definition and its attributes are used not only to define states of a complex data agent system, but also to define the semantic structure of the system. `delta` is the number of nanoseconds used to determine whether the received attribute value should trigger the generation of the new state or the same state should be updated.
+The reason for this is to enable state sampling over the regular intervals of time.
+Discarded values are written to the database of choice by Mainflux [writers](storage.md), so you can always retrieve intermediate values if need be.

-Finally, **states** are created according to the twin's current definition.
-A state stores twin's ID - every state belongs to a single twin -, state's own ID, twin's definition sequence number that underlies the state's semantics, creation date and the actual payload. **Payload** is a set of key-value pairs where a key corresponds to the attribute name and a value is the actual value of the attribute.
+**states** are created according to the twin's current definition.
+A state stores twin's ID - every state belongs to a single twin -, its own ID, twin's definition number, creation date and the actual payload. **Payload** is a set of key-value pairs where a key corresponds to the attribute name and a value is the actual value of the attribute.
 All [SenML value types](https://tools.ietf.org/html/rfc8428#section-4.3) are supported.

 A JSON representation of a partial list of states might look like this: